![]() |

 statement attributed to him, I of course dealt with that and the gratuitous

-It could be seen philosophically how one that holds to Epicureanism would not accept a God, or God that willingly had a problem of evil in existence.
+problem of evil with a Reformed based Sovereignty defence/theodicy in my British academic work and with my website work.
+It could be seen philosophically how one that holds to Epicureanism would not accept an infinite, omnipotent God, that willingly has a problem of evil in existence.

 BLACKBURN, SIMON (1996) Oxford Dictionary of Philosophy, Oxford, Oxford University Press.